Rahīmī: East India Company

-English Ambassador, Indigo, & The Rahimi
+Relations with the English

 William Hawkins arrived in Agra with letters for Jahangir in order to solicit from him specific trading privileges.
 Despite his encouraging reception, however, Hawkins's mission would not succeed.
 The Portuguese were adamant about not sharing their trade in India and, still strong at court during this period, used their influence to intrigue against the Hawkins mission.

 William Hawkins himself, despite his fluency in Turki and his perseverance, is arrogant and rash, refusing to play by the rules of the Mughal court, where nuance and finesse are preferred to intransigence.
 Even so, Hawkins may have been able to secure some firmans from the ever-generous Jahangir had his agent, William Finch, not made a grave error in judgment by crossing Mariam-uz-Zamani's path.

 In late 1610 or early 1611, when Mariam-uz-Zamani's ship was being loaded for Mocha, she sent one of her agents to buy indigo in Bayana (an important center of indigo production 50 miles southwest of Agra) to be put aboard the ship for sale in Mocha.
 Just as the deal was being completed, however, the English trader, William Finch arrived and did what no Indian would dare to do.
 He offered "a little more than she should have given," got the indigo, and made off with it.
 When Mariam-uz-Zamani heard that she had been outbid by an Englishman, she was furious and complained to her son, the emperor, who made the English representative at the court, William Hawkins, suffer for a long time after that.
 William Finch, on the other hand, struggled to sell the acquired indigo in Lahore.
 His hasty decision to outbid the charismatic Mariam-uz-Zamani may have contributed to his difficulties there.